drolsonmi/math1040/Projects/2026Projects/NotesOn1040Projects.md

 |  14   | Final Project  |
 |  15   | Final Project / Exam Review  |
 |  16   | Exam Review    |

+## Activity ideas I can use
+* Drop ruler to measure reaction time (or drop a pencil and pull up an online ruler)